-- Utilize the push notification feature if you have an important announcement, special event, or contest.
+- Utilize the Notify feature if you have an important announcement, special event, or contest.

-- Use a Highlight feature to draw attention to certain News items (found under Options):
+- Use Highlight features to draw attention to special News items (found under Options):

 Feature in banner: Displays News items for a set duration in a carousel that stretches across the top of your News.
 When its cycle is done, the item will appear in the News Summary Tiles according to its original publishing date.

-Perfect for: Breaking news, spotlights/profiles or campaign information (for example, if you’re running a month long campaign in your org, display a related News item in the banner for the whole duration so people can easily refer to it throughout the campaign).
+Perfect for: Breaking news, spotlights/profiles or campaign information (for example, if you’re running a month long campaign in your org, rotate in each new related News item you publish in the banner so people can easily follow along with the whole campaign).

 Pin until read: Affixes items to the top row of the News Summary Tiles until they’ve been read.

 Perfect for: Required reading like onboarding info for new hires, policy updates, or company/personnel changes.